hm-lang/core/proposals/README.md

 to `move()` a variable into the function.  don't just allow compiler warnings, those will expand unnecessarily.

-TODO: discuss how arguments annotated with `@@` can't conflict with other return values of functions.
+TODO: discuss how arguments prefixed with `;;` can't conflict with other return values of functions.  i.e., how does this work for non-null return types?

 ## redefining a function